Physiology of marathons: Thermo-regulation and body fluid loss

 Maintaining internal core body temperature is crucial to a marathon runner's performance and health.
 An inability to reduce rising core body temperature can lead to hyperthermia.
 To reduce body heat, the body must remove metabolically produced heat by sweating (also known as evaporative cooling).
 Heat dissipation by sweat evaporation can lead to significant bodily water loss.
 A marathon runner can lose water adding up to about 8% of body weight.
 Fluid replacement is limited, but can help keep internal temperatures cooler.
 Fluid replacement is physiologically challenging during exercise of this intensity due to the inefficient emptying of the stomach.
 Partial fluid replacement can serve to avoid a marathon runner's body over heating but not enough to keep pace with the loss of fluid via sweat evaporation.

 Environmental factors

 Environmental factors such as air resistance, rain, terrain, and heat contribute to a marathon runner's ability to perform at their full physiological ability.
 Air resistance or wind, and the marathon course terrain (hilly or flat) are factors.
 Rain can affect performance by adding weight to the runner's attire.
 Temperature, in particular heat, is the strongest environmental impediment to marathon performance.
 An increase in air temperature affects all the runners the same.
-This negative correlation of increased temperature and decreased race time is affiliated with marathon runners' hospitalizations and exercise induced hypothermia.
+This negative correlation of increased temperature and decreased race time is affiliated with marathon runners' hospitalizations and exercise induced hyperthermia.
 There are other environmental factors less directly associated with marathon performance such as the pollutants in the air and even prize money associated with a specific marathon itself.